 - An entity responsible for the system should be made legally responsible for the actions of the system relating to a dynamic driving task, including complying with traffic laws;

-- The automated driving system entity should not be responsible for driver duties that do not relate to the dynamic driving task, such as payment of tolls.
+- The automated driving system entity should not generally be responsible for driver duties that it cannot and should not control.12

 At the time of its Discussion Paper, the National Transport Commission’s initial assessment was that expanding the definition of driver in relevant legislation to include an automated driving system when it is engaged, and make the automated driving system entity responsible for the actions of that system, would be more efficient than other options.

-Recently, however, the National Transport Commission has adopted the position that a separate national law should be developed to clarify the application of current driver and driving laws to autonomous vehicles rather than only making changes to the Australian Road Rules and other Acts.
+However, in the Policy Paper the National Transport Commission has adopted the position that a separate national law should be developed to clarify the application of current driver and driving laws to autonomous vehicles rather than only making changes to the Australian Road Rules and other Acts.16

-In most states and territories, it is an offence to “drive” or “attempt to put in motion” a vehicle while under the influence of alcohol or any other drug.
+In most states and territories, it is an offence to “drive” or “attempt to put in motion” a vehicle while under the influence of alcohol or any other drug.17

-The definition of “drive/driving” has been considered in a range of cases including Tink v Francis in which it was said:
+The definition of “drive/driving” has been considered in a range of cases including Tink v Francis18 in which it was said:

 The question whether a person in given circumstances is driving the car will often turn on the extent and degree to which the person was relying on the use of the driver’s controls…The ordinary meaning to be attached to the word ‘drives’ when applied to a motor car should, I think, embrace the notion of some control of the propulsive force which, if operating, will cause the car to move.

 There are of course broader regulatory issues than vehicle and road safety.
-In this regard, the Joint Standing Committee on Road Safety has recommended that the national regulatory framework include the development of protocols to facilitate data sharing and address privacy issues.
-Included in the National Transport Commission’s current pipeline of work is a project to scope the circumstances in which government agencies should be able to access and use data that has been obtained through the use of autonomous vehicles.
-The National Transport Commission is due to submit reform options with respect to this in November 2018.
-This issue is examined further in Section C below.
+In this regard, the Joint Standing Committee on Road Safety has recommended that the national regulatory framework include the development of protocols to facilitate data sharing and address privacy issues.23 Included in the National Transport Commission’s current pipeline of work is a project to scope the circumstances in which government agencies should be able to access and use data that has been obtained through the use of autonomous vehicles.
+The National Transport Commission is due to submit reform options with respect to this in May 2019.
+Privacy and cybersecurity is examined further in the Privacy, cybersecurity and technology issues section below.